Generic Name: sulfacetamide ophthalmic (SUL fa SEET a mide off THAL mik)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-What should I discuss with should not use Bleph-10 (sulfacetamide ophthalmic)?
+What should I discuss with my healthcare provider before using Bleph-10 (sulfacetamide ophthalmic)?

 You should not use this medicine if you are allergic to sulfacetamide.